oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 - Apache Beam jobs
 - Python
-- Responsibility with schedules and good communication, because you will need to coordinate with the Oppia release team to conduct test runs on the backup server, and this can delay the project if not handled responsibly
+- Responsibility with schedules and good communication, because you will need to coordinate with the Oppia release team to conduct test runs on the backup server, and this can delay the project if not handled responsibly.

 **Suggested Milestones:**